No imputation without representation: Conclusion

 We also found that, in the presence of missing-indi\-cators, nearest neighbour and iterative imputation do not significantly increase performance over simple mean/mode imputation.
 This is a useful finding, because implementations of more sophisticated imputation strategies may not always be available to practitioners working in different frameworks, or easy to apply.

-In a follow-up experiment, we determined attribute-specific missingness thresholds above which missing-indi\-cators are more likely than not to increase performance.
+In a follow-up experiment, we determined attribute-specific missingness thresh\-olds, above which missing-indi\-cators are more likely than not to increase performance.
 For categorical attributes, this threshold is generally very low, while for numerical attributes, there is more variation among classifiers, in particular as to whether this threshold is absolute or relative to the total number of records.

 The greater usefulness of missing-indicators for categorical than for numerical attributes can be explained by the fact that the mean of a numerical attribute is not generally identical to any of the non-missing values, and that mean imputation therefore preserves some of the information of missing values.
-Accordingly, in the absence of missing-indicators, applying mean imputation to one-hot encoded categorical attributes results in somewhat better performance than mode imputation.
+This is supported by the results of a further experiment, which showed that, in the absence of missing-indicators, applying mean imputation to one-hot encoded categorical attributes results in somewhat better performance than mode imputation.

+While we have mainly considered the use of missing-indicators with imputation, there also exist model-specific solutions for missing values, that can in turn be combined with missing-indicators.
+Whether missing-indicators outperform these model-specific approaches has to be determined on a case-by-case basis.
+This was illustrated by our third follow-up experiment for nearest neighbour and decision tree classifiers.

 We conclude that the combination of mean/mode imputation with missing-indicators is a safe default approach towards missing values in classification tasks.
 While over- or underfitting is a concern for certain classifiers, it is a concern for these classifiers with or without missing-indicators.
-However, practitioners may want to omit miss\-ing-indicators when the classification algorithm to be used has a special provision for missing values or when values are known to be missing at random.
+However, practitioners may want to omit miss\-ing-indicators when the classification algorithm to be used has a special provision for missing values, when the missingness thresholds that we determined are not met, or on the basis of specific information about the distribution of missing values in the dataset.
 The use of missing-indicators can also be combined with dimensionality reduction algorithms to increase the information density of the resulting dataset.

+The problem of missing data has been the subject of a rich body of theoretical literature.
+We hope to have contributed with this paper to the practical evaluation of some of that theory.
+In particular, we are happy to have identified twenty real-life datasets with missing values, and hope that in the future, more such datasets will be collected.